Products

 6. Choose the first 500 emails.
 Those will be the random 500 out of 3000 emails.

-To make sure the number of respondents in your random sample are statistically significant, check out this blog post.
+Make sure the number of respondents in your random sample are statistically significant.
 Random samples make it easy to get feedback from a large population for any of the following:

 There you have it, survey-makers.
 Have you tried it out and have a use case for us?
 Share them with us in the comment section below.
 We’d love to hear your stories.